ALCHElVlY/Inarius/README.md

 <p>
     Inarius is every Diablo fans dream.
 The Discord bot is meant to bring everything Diablo related straight to Discord.
-The bot will offer modules for various Diablo titles that come with their respective commands, allow for easy integration into the Diablo Market web application API for trade related data, as well as allow Discord users to stay up-to-date on the latest news and information posted by Blizzard INC.
+The bot will offer modules for various Diablo titles that come with their respective commands, allow for easy integration into the Diablo Market web application API for trade related data, as well as allow Discord users to stay up-to-date on the latest news and information posted by Blizzard Entertainment.
 </p>

 <p>Diablo II: Resurrected Module commands:</p>